-The Proposal must provide a written description of the resources to be used to complete the asset management services identified including labour, plant, materials and facilities.
+The Asset Management Plan must provide a brief description of the resources to be used to complete the asset management services identified including labour, plant, materials and facilities.
 If the resources have not yet been obtained, details of the proposed procurement source and timing must be provided.